MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 ---
 title: Set up your development environment for Copilot for Microsoft 365
-description: Learn the prerequisites for extending Copilot for Microsoft 365 with plugins and connectors.
+description: Learn the prerequisites for extending Copilot for Microsoft 365 with agents, plugins, and connectors.
 author: maisarissi
 ms.author: maisarissi
 ms.topic: how-to
-ms.date: 1/17/2024
+ms.date: 9/16/2024
 ---

 # Set up your development environment for Copilot for Microsoft 365